laravel/docs/mail.md

 <a name="custom-transports"></a>
 ## Custom Transports

-Laravel ships with a handful of mail transports, but you may want to write your own transports to deliver email via other services.
-Laravel makes it simple.
-To get started, define a class that implements Symfony's `TransportInterface` interface and extends the `AbstractTransport` class.
-Then, implement a `doSend` and `__toString()` method:
+Laravel includes a variety of mail transports; however, you may wish to write your own transports to deliver email via other services that Laravel does not support out of the box.
+To get started, define a class that implements the `Symfony\Component\Mailer\Transport\TransportInterface` interface and extends the `Symfony\Component\Mailer\Transport\AbstractTransport` class.
+Then, implement the `doSend` and `__toString()` methods on your transport:

     use MailchimpTransactional\ApiClient;
     use Symfony\Component\Mailer\SentMessage;